Gnosder/Gaming/World Building/Roar of the Wyrm/_RotEW Readme.md

 In the north-west is Vraetho (Crystal Dragon Brand; "Dragon's Embrace").
 In the center west is Morkan (made up of Morclach and Tawaskan).
 In the south-west is The cities of second chance (Sancrist and Graveport).

 In the center north is Zenmar (New Fairwyn).
 In the center is New Eriess (Coastal Trade Town; was the main hub to Thalorum).
-In the center south is Thalorum.
+In the center south is Thalorum (Capital City is: Elythion).

 In the north east is Lorenthalas.
 In the center east is Thandoril.
 In the South east is the jungle of Maguuma.